When cloud hard-sell ends and value-generation begins

 With the great advantages of pay-per-use, no fixed fee, no contracts etc come the new paradigms of shared hardware, shared responsibilities and such.
 The burden shifts to the Enterprise , in ensuring that Governance, security and Business continuity require shared roles and responsibilities.
 This is a good change, offers the Enterprise more control, however it needs to be understood and implemented right.

 So, how to safely harness the power of the cloud, and maximize the benefit .
-This blog focuses on one methodology of leveraging the automation benefits in cloud, to ensure compliance to an Enterprise Governance model.

 The post-migration challenges